Celebrating 42 years of business in Hawke's Bay

 Our Quarry makes a range of crushed product, as well as drainage stone.
 Barkers employ licensed quarry managers to operate in their quarry.
 This quarry is based within 2 minutes from the town centre of Waipawa.

 Early in 2016 Michael appointed a General Manager and working together they decided to sell off the Forestry Roading Division of Barker's and look for other opportunities.
 Having worked closely with NZ Forest Management Ltd and PF Olsen Ltd for a number of years, this was a hard decision to make.
 A complete restructure was completed by mid 2016 and Michael once again took the full control back in hand.

-Barker's then went on and formed a Chip Sealing operation, with the guidance of John Masters having had 25 years experience in chip sealing.
-This has proved to be very successful and has seen many driveways and car parks sprayed with CRS 2 Emulsion, a well proven, environmentally friendly product, in preference to cut back bitumen.
+Barker's then went on and formed a Chip Sealing operation, with the guidance of an experienced "Old Hand" having had 25 years experience in chip sealing.
+This has proved to be very successful and has seen many sub divisions, private driveways, and car parks sprayed with CRS 2 Emulsion, a well proven, environmentally friendly product, in preference to cut back bitumen.

 More recently has seen Barker's introduce a Hydro Vacuum unit into the business.
-In a short time this unit has come into its own, and is usually busy around the streets finding service leads and trenching for fibre cable.
+In a short time this unit has come into its own, and is usually busy around the streets finding service leads, electricity underground, water mains, and used also used for trenching of fibre cable.

-Barker Contractors has been going strong for over 41 years, and with our ability to change to market demands and by having well trained staff and equipment we plan on being here for at least another 30 years.
+Barker Contractors has been going strong for over 42 years, and with Jacques ability to change to meet market demands and by having well trained staff and equipment he plans on being there for at least another 30 years.

 TV 3 Te Hauke Marae Rebuild Donation